utsavkumar-280/learning-next/README.md

 ### Navigating

-- We can use the **Link** component to navigate to any page.([more detailed explation](https://nextjs.org/docs/api-reference/next/router))
+- We can use the **Link** component to navigate to any page.([more detailed explation](https://nextjs.org/docs/api-reference/next/link))
-- Also we can use the router object which comes with methods like push, replace, back to navigate imperatively in the app.([more detailed explation](https://nextjs.org/docs/api-reference/next/link))
+- Also we can use the router object which comes with methods like push, replace, back to navigate imperatively in the app.([router docs](https://nextjs.org/docs/api-reference/next/router), [example](https://nextjs.org/docs/routing/imperatively))